 The type of facility where childcare workers are employed can greatly impact their risk of exposure to infectious diseases.
-There are different types of facilities, including family daycare homes, group daycare centers, and preschools.
-Each type of facility has its own set of related standards that aim to ensure the safety and health of both children and workers.
+Different types of facilities include family daycare homes, group daycare centers, and preschools.
+Each type of facility has its own set of related standards that aim to ensure children’s and workers’ safety and health.

 Preschools are similar to group daycare centers but typically focus more on educational and developmental activities for children.
-Preschool standards may include requirements for staff-to-child ratios, educational qualifications for teachers and caregivers, and adherence to state or national curriculum guidelines.
+Preschool standards may include staff-to-child ratio requirements, teachers’ and caregivers’ educational qualifications, and adherence to state or national curriculum guidelines.
 In terms of infectious disease control, preschool standards may include requirements for regular hand washing, frequent cleaning and disinfecting of toys and surfaces, and strict illness policies.

 Daycare Disease List

 Here is a list of possible diseases in a childcare setting that childcare workers may be exposed to: